Skip to Main Content

 Emphasizing an experience-centered education with a rich multicultural curriculum that includes real-world experiences through NPES’ own Edventures Program, including service learning partnerships, field studies, neighborhood explorations, and a robust student travel program.

-All teaching faculty and full-time staff have completed at least one year of SEED (new NPES employees are required to participate in their first year at the school).
-SEED seminars help individuals “embrace the challenges and joys of the many kinds of diversity found in their own lives and in the lives of others with more confidence and competence.”
+All teaching faculty and full-time staff have completed or are in the midst of completing at least one year of SEED (new faculty are required to participate early in their tenure at the school).
+SEED seminars help individuals “embrace the challenges and joys of the many kinds of diversity found in their own lives and in the lives of others with more confidence and competence."
+SEED helps our educators recognize systems of identity-based bias and privilege and strive to develop inclusive and equitable teaching practices that include both identity mirrors and windows for their students.
+Our sixth graders take a semester-long student SEED course as part of their introduction to middle school.
+SEED for students is all about Sparking Empathy and Embracing Diversity in preparation for their studies over the next three years and beyond.

 We partner with the Single Story organization to ensure our educational program continues to evolve in multicultural education, social justice education, and culturally-responsive pedagogy and curriculum in all areas of the school.
 We also provide opportunities for students to grapple with complex world issues that enable them to explore the roles, rights, and responsibilities of citizens in a democratic society.